Current Residents

 Training

-Our clinical experience is incredibly challenging, varied, engrossing, and rewarding.
+Our clinical experience is incredibly challenging, engrossing, and rewarding.
 The majority of your training will take place at NewYork-Presbyterian Hospital/Columbia University Irving Medical Center, Morgan Stanley Children’s Hospital, and NewYork-Presbyterian Allen Hospital.
 Our medical center is an international referral center, specializing in transplantation, cardiac and aortic surgery with a prolific mechanical circulatory support service, as well as hepatobiliary oncology.
 Perhaps the best part of being an anesthesiology resident at Columbia is working with and learning from some of the brightest minds not only in anesthesiology, but also in medicine and surgery.

-As a first-year resident in the Department of Anesthesiology at Columbia, your training begins with an innovative clinical base year, which will include the Surgical-Anesthesia Intensive Care Unit, infectious diseases, hepatobiliary surgery, pediatric cardiology, and quality assurance.
+PGY-1: As a first-year resident in the Department of Anesthesiology at Columbia, your training begins with an innovative clinical base year, which will include the Surgical-Anesthesia Intensive Care Unit, infectious diseases, hepatobiliary surgery, pediatric cardiology, and quality assurance.
 These are just some of the rotations during the clinical base year that are unique to our program and which will provide you with the strong foundation in medicine and surgery that is essential to your future career in anesthesiology.

 Three people standing on a glass enclosed bridge.
 They are wearing scrubs

-During the clinical anesthesia (CA) years, you will work with patients who are among the most medically complex in the world, and with attendings who are recognized experts in the field, having published key textbooks in liver transplant anesthesia and perioperative echocardiography, among others.
+CA1–CA3: During the clinical anesthesia (CA) years, you will work with patients who are among the most medically complex in the world, and with attendings who are recognized experts in the field, having published key textbooks in liver transplant anesthesia and perioperative echocardiography, among others.
 As a senior resident, you may choose to complete elective rotations at other institutions in the United States or abroad.
-Our residents go to premier fellowships in critical care medicine, adult cardiothoracic, transplant, regional, obstetric, and pediatric anesthesiology as well as pain medicine, with many electing to continue training at CUIMC.
+Our residents go on to premier fellowships in critical care medicine, adult cardiothoracic, transplant, regional, obstetric, and pediatric anesthesiology as well as pain medicine, with many electing to continue training at CUIMC.

-Our department also prides itself on the well-established, integrated didactics that occur throughout training.
+Didactics: Our department also prides itself on the integrated didactics that occur throughout training.
 Our faculty is committed to this protected time.
 Daily morning reports are an integral part of obstetric, pediatric, neurosurgical, pain, and general anesthesia clinical rotations.
 During critical care rotations, bedside teaching rounds are complemented by multidisciplinary afternoon lectures with a focus on the use of ultrasound for diagnosis.
 Our cardiothoracic anesthesia rotation includes weekly lectures as well as clinical time dedicated to transesophageal echocardiography and perfusion medicine.
 To prepare you for your future board exams, objective structured clinical examinations during the cardiothoracic and obstetric rotations will involve ultrasound simulations, case scenarios, and clinical stations to expand on the knowledge you will have gained in the operating rooms.
 Clinical days are dedicated to mastering difficult airway and complex vascular access techniques.
 Journal clubs also are integrated within the various clinical rotations.

-Class-specific lectures are held daily for CA-1 residents during orientation month, and then weekly for individual CA 1–3 classes for the duration of residency.
+Class-specific lectures are held daily for CA-1 residents during orientation month, and then weekly for individual CA 1–CA3 classes for the duration of residency.
 Topics range from professionalism and public speaking to advanced cardiac monitoring and management of the critically ill obstetric patient.
 CA-1 residents give weekly lunchtime chief rounds lectures on anesthesia-related topics of their choice, supervised by a faculty mentor.
 Mock anesthesia oral examinations occur on a 1:1 basis in the operating rooms, during the obstetric anesthesia rotation, and once every spring in place of grand rounds.
 Throughout the year, Thursday morning grand rounds consist of presentations by distinguished departmental faculty and internationally recognized guest lecturers as well as morbidity/mortality presentations by residents and fellows.

 State-of-the-Art Sim Center